singnet/snet-cli/README.md

 ## Package

-The package was published in PyPI at the following link:
+The package is published in PyPI at the following link:

 |Package                                       |Description                                                          |
 |----------------------------------------------|---------------------------------------------------------------------|